Condla/cookiecutter-metron-sensor/README.md

-# cookiecutter-metron-sensor
+# Cookiecutter: Metron Sensor

-A cookiecutter to quickly create sensors for Apache Metron
+A cookiecutter to quickly create all required configs Apache Metron sensors.

 ## Prerequisites